 How Residual Functional Capacity Is Determined

-The physical RFC will evaluate your symptoms and how the impact your abilities.
-It will also ask for a treating or examining source statement.
+The physical RFC will evaluate your symptoms and how they impact your abilities.
+It will also ask for treating or examining source statement.

 A physical RFC will operate to determine which level of work you are able to complete: sedentary, light, medium, heavy, or very heavy.
 The SSA will review your limitations and place you in one of those physical work categories.